[[folder: Tropes specific to the original series: ]]

 ** Among the child actors who auditioned for roles in the series, but were rejected, were Mickey Rooney and Creator/ShirleyTemple.

 ** Hal Roach toyed with the idea of keeping the original kids and following them through their teen years, but ultimately decided that the series should focus on young children, and wound up replacing the cast every few years.
 However, a remnant of the idea ''did'' remain in that a teenage Joe Cobb and Farina Hoskins showed up once during the Spanky era to give the younger kids some well-intentioned, but comically bad, advice.
+Ironically, there is a teen version of the series (which was also the spin off to ''Our Gang''), ''The Boy Friends'', which only lasted for three years.

 ** Roach also considered a series featuring [[Creator/LaurelAndHardy Oliver Hardy]] as the father of Spanky, presumably to involve family hijinks.